When Should I Use The Present Simple Tense?

 - Two and two make four.

-2: We also need to use this tense for a situation that we think is more or less permanent (see the present continuous for a temporary situation - one which we think won't last long):
+2: Similarly, we need to use this tense for a situation that we think is more or less permanent.
+(See the present continuous for temporary situations.)

 - Where do you live?